HIV Treatment Guidelines

 • Preventing further damage to the immune system

-• Decreasing the risk for HIV-related and non-HIV-related health problems
+• Decreasing the risk of HIV-related and non-HIV-related health problems

-• Reducing – or even eliminating - your risk of transmitting HIV to others, including sexual partners and babies
+• Reducing – or even eliminating – the chances that you may transmit HIV to others, including sexual partners and babies

 Risks of Starting Late